salmasulthana-dev/salmasulthana-dev/README.md

-## 👋 Hi, I'm Shaik Salma Sulthana
+# 👋 Hi, I'm Shaik Salma Sulthana

 🎓 MCA Graduate (2025)
-🛠 Python • C# • Unity • Firebase • HTML/CSS/JS
+🛠 Python • C# (Unity Scripting) • Firebase • HTML/CSS/JS • PHP Basics

 ---

 ## 🧾 About Me

 I recently completed my MCA and have been applying my skills through hands-on development work.
 Most of my experience comes from academic projects and self-driven learning.
 I’m currently revisiting past projects and expanding them with new features and technologies.

+> 🧠 I used **C# primarily for Unity scripting** — handling basic scene control, object placement, and triggers.
+I'm currently learning **core C# programming concepts** outside Unity to grow into full-stack development.

 ---

 ## 🧩 Projects

-### 🔍 Investigate AR: An Augmented Reality Detective Adventure *(Academic Project)*
+### 🔍 Investigate AR *(Academic Project)*
 An AR-based detective game built using Unity and Firebase.
 Players interact with virtual clues placed in real-world environments using mobile AR.

-> 📌 **Note:** This was submitted as my MCA final project."Currently reworking the project from the ground up, with plans to add new features — including machine learning-based clue detection using YOLOv8."
+> 📌 This was submitted as my MCA final project.
+Currently reworking the project from the ground up, with plans to add new features — including machine learning-based clue detection using YOLOv8.

 🔗 [GitHub Repository](https://github.com/salmasulthana-dev/InvestigateAR-Game)